National Democracy (Ukraine): Creation, Ukrainian People's Republic, and interwar

 National Democracy has its origins in the late 19th century, when Ivan Franko and Yulian Bachynsky, two left-wing Ukrainian politicians and cultural figures in Austria-Hungary, developed the ideology.
 It subsequently spread in Dnieper Ukraine, then under the Russian Empire, and quickly became the leading revolutionary ideology among Ukrainians living in the empire.
 Stanislav Dnistrianskyi, a leading ideologist of National Democracy during this period, expressed the view that states established on the basis of ethnicity possessed unique cultures of statehood.
 According to Dnistrianskyi, Ukrainian state culture was based primarily on defence of the local population from foreign rule, which he claimed was in contrast to Western European states of the time.
 National Democrats established the Ukrainian People's Republic in 1917.

 During the interwar period, National Democrats shifted from the left to the political centre of Ukrainian politics under the Second Polish Republic.
 The Ukrainian National Democratic Alliance, the largest party of such an orientation, participated in Polish elections.
 At this time, the ideology came under threat from both increased interest in national communism on the left and Ukrainian nationalism on the right.
-The latter ideology took inspiration more from the Hetmanate movement and integral nationalism, seeking to establish a conservative mass movement.
+The latter ideology took inspiration more from the Hetmanite movement and integral nationalism, seeking to establish a conservative mass movement.